firefart/rt-docker/Readme.md

 In the default configuration all output from RT, caddy, getmail and msmtp is available via `docker logs` (or `docker compose -f ... logs`).

+## Webserver

+The setup uses Caddy as a webserver.
+You can find an example configuration in [Caddyfile.example](Caddyfile.example).
+Caddy provides features like auto https with lets encrypt and more stuff that makes it easy to set up.
+You can find the Caddy documentation here [https://caddyserver.com/docs/caddyfile](https://caddyserver.com/docs/caddyfile).

+Previously the setup used nginx

-## Create Certificate
+### Create Certificate

-This certificate will be used by caddy.
-If you want another certificate just place it in the folder.
+If you don't want to use the auto https feature (for example in dev) you can provide your own certificates.

+Create a self signed certificate:
 ```bash
 openssl req -x509 -newkey rsa:4096 -keyout ./certs/priv.pem -out ./certs/pub.pem -days 3650 -nodes
 ```

 ## Init database

-This initializes a fresh database
+This initializes a fresh database.
+This is needed on the first run.

 ```bash
 docker compose -f docker-compose.yml run --rm rt bash -c 'cd /opt/rt5 && perl ./sbin/rt-setup-database --action init'
 ```

-You might need to restart the rt service after this step as it crashes if the database is not initialized.
+You need to restart the rt service after this step as it crashes if the database is not initialized.

 ### DEV